CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Sage Ally
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Unique.**_ _**Playable at Old Forest.**_ Tap to cancel the effects of one hazard that targets a company, or an entity associated with a company, moving to a site in: Arthedain, Cardolan, Rhudaur, or The Shire.
+> > _**Unique.**_ _**Playable at Old Forest.**_ Tap to cancel the effects of one hazard that targets any company moving to a site in: Arthedain, Cardolan, Rhudaur, or The Shire.
 Discard _Tom Bombadil_ if his company moves to a site that is not in: Arthedain, Cardolan, Rhudaur, or The Shire.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【 12/11 】</div>